This virtual conference will be held during two consecutive 4-hour days (8:30 am - 12:35 pm on May 25 & 8:30 am - 11:50 am on May 26).

 insight for advisors on how to help their clients evaluate their plan options, practical methods in avoiding compliance pitfalls, and navigating ERISA and IRS rules and limitations..

 Presented by: David Beck, CPA, QPA, ERPA – Principal, PASI, LLC

-Stacy Farber - Principal and Lead Partner in Charge of Employee Benefit Plans for the NE Region of UHY, LLP
+Stacy Farber, CPA - Principal and Lead Partner in Charge of Employee Benefit Plans for the NE Region of UHY, LLP

 In this session we will discuss the audit-specific provisions of the CARES Act and SECURE Act.
 We will also be discussing the partial plan termination rules, and some recent pandemic-related modifications to those rules.

 Presented by: Joseph E. Manfré, CPA - Founder and President of MANFRE CPA P.C.